 5. We need to remove your muzzle device.
 Your armorer’s wrench should have a muzzle device removal tool, if not you may need a flats wrench and blue tape to remove your muzzle device.
 Regardless of how, go ahead and remove the muzzle device

 Removing the Gas Block and Gas Tube

 6. Now we have to remove your gas block.
 There are two types, gas blocks with front sight bases and low profile gas blocks.
 We’ll cover both.

-- For an FSB gas block, you’ll need to grab your mallet and your #2 roll pin punch and remove the gas tube roll pins.
+- For an FSB gas block, you’ll need to remove the taper pins that secure the front sight base to the barrel.
 This might take some beating to get them out, but it must be done.

 - If you have a low profile gas block all you need to do is use your Allen wrench to loosen the screws holding the block on.
 If those screws were applied with Loc-Tite apply heat to loosen them.

 - You may need to carefully drive the gas block forward via nylon hammer or mallet.
 Once it’s loose it should slide forward and it can be removed.

 7. With an FSB gas block, we need to remove the gas tube.

 - You’ll need to remove the gas tube from the FSB with your #2 roll pin punch.
 You can then take the gas tube and install it into your low profile gas block.
 It’s easiest if you have a bench block but you can get by without one.

 - With your bench block in place, you’ll need to align the gas tube with the large hole facing downwards into the low profile gas block.
 The small side holes in the gas tube need to align with the small holes in the gas block.
 Once it is properly aligned, use something such as a slave pin to keep everything aligned.